 I find cucumbers quite finicky to grow in the zone 3 gardening climate here in Calgary Alberta!
-If you have previously tried growing them and it has not gone well, know that you are not alone.
-Lets discuss some tips on growing cucumbers from seed (including when to plant your cucumber seeds), transplanting cucumbers, watering your cucumber plants as well as other tricks to help you successfully grow cucumber plants in cool gardening climates.
+If you have previously tried growing cucumbers and it has not gone well, know that you are not alone.
+Lets discuss some tips on growing cucumbers from seed in Alberta (including when to plant your cucumber seeds), transplanting cucumbers, watering your cucumber plants as well as other tricks to help you successfully grow cucumber plants in cool gardening climates.

 There are both vining and bush varieties of cucumbers.
 Bush cucumbers are good for containers or small gardens.
-Vining cucumbers grow well up a trellis or, if you have space, they can sprawl out on your garden bed.
-Cucumbers are prone to disease when the leaves are wet so growing them up a trellis or on a small mound can be beneficial to keeping the leaves up and out of pooled water.
+Vining cucumbers grow well vertically up a trellis or, if you have space, they can sprawl out on your garden bed.
+Cucumbers are prone to disease when the leaves are wet so growing them vertically on a trellis or on a small mound can be beneficial to keeping the leaves up and out of pooled water.

 Other cucumber varieties are slicing or pickling cucumbers.
-Slicing varieties grow to be 6 to 12 inches long where pickling cucumbers are 3 to 4 inches in length.
+Slicing cucumber varieties grow to be 6 to 12 inches long where pickling cucumbers are 3 to 4 inches in length.

 Preparing Soil for Cucumbers

-Cucumbers do best in a full sun location in well drained soil with plenty of compost.
+Cucumbers grow best in a full sun location in well drained soil with plenty of compost.
 High nutrient levels in the soil will promote quick growth in your cucumbers during our short zone 3 growing season.
-Use a fertilizer high in potassium as potassium is what encourages blossoming and fruit production in plants.
-Another option is making a high potassium "tea" by adding a banana peel to a quart of water and letting it sit in a cool place for 3 days then using this "tea" to water your cucumbers.
+Use a fertilizer high in potassium, as potassium is what encourages blossoming and fruit production in plants.
+Another option is making a high potassium "fertilizer tea" by adding a banana peel to a quart of water and letting it sit in a cool place for 3 days then using this "tea" to water your cucumber plants.